pysam-developers/pysam/README.rst

 compilation options.
 Especially for OS X this will potentially save a lot of trouble.

-The current version of pysam wraps htslib-1.9, samtools-1.9, and bcftools-1.9.
+The current version of pysam wraps 3rd-party code from htslib-1.9, samtools-1.9, and bcftools-1.9.

 Pysam is available through `pypi
 <https://pypi.python.org/pypi/pysam>`_.
 To install, type::